Contedigital/DeepLearning2022/README.md

 # DeepLearning2022
-Repository of the final project of the DeepLearning course,2021/2022 winter semester at TU Denmark  on image reconstruction
+Repository for the final project of the DeepLearning course.
+Image recontruction and quality improvement using Autoencoders.
+Winter semester 2021/2022, TU Denmark.